The Difference Between Cosmetic and Plastic Surgery

 • The anaesthesia used is safe

 • A high quality of infection control, including sterile supply and clinical waste management is adhered to

 • Audit requirements are met (including use by dates.
 This also applies to any machines used, for example resuscitation machines)

 • Clinical staff have the appropriate credentials

-If you have been considering plastic or cosmetic surgery, Dr Sackelariou has over 20 years of experience in Melbourne.
-You can arrange your consultation by calling us on (02) 9362 0676 or book an appointment here.
+If you have been considering plastic or cosmetic surgery, Dr Sackelariou has over 20 years of experience.
+You can arrange your consultation by calling us at our Sydney office on (02) 9362 0676 or Melbourne on (03) 8849 1444 or you can book an appointment here.